okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/roles/index.md

 | roleId      | `id` of a Role                                                 | URL          | String     | TRUE     |
 | userId      | `id` of a User                                                 | URL          | String     | TRUE     |

-Treat the page cursor as an opaque value: obtain it through the next link relation.
+Treat the page cursor as an opaque value.
+You can obtain it through the next link relation.
 See [Pagination](/docs/reference/core-okta-api/#pagination).

 ###### Response parameters